 - In a large bowl, combine maple syrup, crunchy garlic chile oil, lime juice, toasted sesame oil and 2 tablespoons fish sauce.
 Whisk to combine.
 Add kohlrabi and remaining scallions (thinly sliced) to the bowl.
 Toss to coat.

 - Cook noodles according to package directions.
 Drain and rinse under cold water when finished.
-Add to bowl with kohlrabi and scallions.
+Add to bowl with kohlrabi.
+Thinly slice remaining scallions (white and pale green portions only) and add to bowl.

 - In a large skillet, heat 1 tablespoon oil over medium heat.
 Cook half of the meatballs for 10-12 minutes until well-browned on all sides and cooked through.
 Repeat with the second half of the oil and second half of the meatballs.

-- Serve noodles and meatballs over several lettuce leaves.
-Drizzle the whole thing with a bunch of crunchy garlic chile oil.
+- Serve noodle mixture and meatballs over several lettuce leaves.
+Drizzle the whole thing with several spoonfuls of the crunchy garlic chile oil.